Backpacking New Zealand

 Unique Activities in New Zealand

-A good way to get an idea of things to do in New Zealand is to scan the activities offered by Get Your Guide or Viator.
-They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.
+Viator is another popular travel website that helps you book things to do in New Zealand.
+They work directly with local tour operators in New Zealand, so you won’t have to scour the internet or roam around town trying to find the best deal.

-To find flights to New Zealand or for short flights within the country, we recommend using a few different flight comparison search engines.
+If you’re flying to New Zealand or plan to take short flights within the country, we recommend using a few different flight comparison search engines.
 Kiwi is a new favourite among travellers.
 On average, we have found the cheapest flights to New Zealand with them compared to the other websites out there.

 The size of New Zealand may mean that air travel is a somewhat expensive option to choose but there are several companies running domestic flights within New Zealand.
 The biggest is Air New Zealand which runs flights under its own name or as one of 27 smaller wholly-owned subsidiaries which are part of the Air New Zealand Link, Qantas also offers New Zealand domestic flights as well as a flight between New Zealand and Australia.
 Qantas in particular offers a coupon-based Kiwi Airpass which can make travelling within New Zealand as cheap as NZ$40 a flight.